 Typically used to remove duplications in lists, it can also summarize your data for unique values in specific columns.

-Select Columns – select columns by position (shown with column letter for reference), or By Name, Duplicate rows are rows with the same values as another row in all of the selected columns.
+Select Columns – select columns by position (column letter), or By Name, Duplicate rows are rows with the same values in all of the selected columns.

-Duplicates – select to keep or remove all rows that have duplicates, or to keep a single row for each, aggregating values in the other, unselected columns.
+Duplicates – select to Keep or Remove all rows that have duplicates, or to Keep a single row with Aggregates for each unselected of the columns.
 For text columns, the ‘All (list)’ option will contain a comma-separated list of all values.

 Ignore case – when performing the duplicate check, match rows even if they have differing upper or lower case letters.